13dmcculloch/stellsim/README.md

 `[main]` enters console.

 `[main] [-s filename]` runs the script in `filename` and drops to console.
+See script examples in `scripts/`.
+The syntax is `[command]\n`.
+There is no control flow.
+Scripts are quite useful for setting up the modulation format and options quickly after executing.

 There are two tables of symbols in memory, `lookup`, and `sample`. `lookup` is the lookup table of the constellation diagram of the working modulation